mvolkmann/blog/src/python/python-compared-to-js.md

 Python "packages" are managed using the `pip` tool which is install with Python is installed.
+To upgrade the version of `pip` being used, enter `python -m pip install --upgrade pip`.

-To allow each project to use different versions of packages and make it easy for other developers to install the same set of packages, create a virtual environment by entering `python -m venv env` while in the top project directory.
+To allow each project to use different versions of packages and make it easy for other developers to install the same set of packages, create a virtual environment by entering `python -m venv env` while in the project root directory.
-This creates an `env` directory.
+This creates an `env` subdirectory.

 To activate this virtual environment, run the `activate` script in the `env/bin` directory.
 In Windows, enter `env\bin\activate.bat`.
 In UNIX environments, enter `source env/bin/activate`.
 (When using the Fish shell, add the `.fish` extension.)

-This changes the environment to use versions of tools and libraries found in the `env` directory instead of global ones.
+Activating a virtual environment changes the environment to use versions of tools and libraries found in the `env` directory instead of global ones.
+Note that rather than including a copy of a specific version of the Python interpreter, a symbolic link to it is created.
-It also changes the shell prompt to indicate the environment directory being used, `env` in this case.
+This also changes the shell prompt to indicate the environment directory being used, `env` in this case.

-To deactivate this virtual environment and return to using global versions of tools and libraries, enter `deactivate`.
+To deactivate a virtual environment and return to using global versions of tools and libraries, enter `deactivate`.

-To upgrade the version of `pip` being used, enter `python -m pip install --upgrade pip`.

 ### Package Comparisons